Audemars Piguet icon

 The extra-thin calibre of the Royal Oak Jumbo 39 mm in yellow gold.

-This watch also contains the self-winding automatic 7121 calibre in 29.6 mm.
-Including 268 components, it has a 55-hour power reserve and vibrates at 4 Hertz.
-Like all the anniversary versions, the oscillating weight is engraved with the 50th anniversary inscription and is here made of yellow gold.
-The piece is worn on an 18-carat yellow gold bracelet and is fastened at the wrist with an AP unfolding clasp.
+This watch also houses the 29.6-mm self-winding automatic 7121 calibre.
+It features 268 components, offers a 55-hour power reserve and vibrates at 4 Hertz.
+Like all the anniversary versions, the oscillating weight was engraved with the 50th anniversary inscription and is here made of yellow gold.
+The piece is worn on an 18K yellow gold bracelet and is fastened at the wrist with an AP folding clasp.

 Royal Oak Jumbo 39 mm Extra-Thin 39 Platinum

 This new 39mm Royal Oak Jumbo Extra-Thin (ref.
 16202) is also available in platinum.
-Water-resistant up to 50m like the other pieces of the same reference For this model, Audemars Piguet kept a green dial with Petite Tapisserie pattern and date aperture at 3 o’clock, applied hour markers and Royal Oak hands in grey gold and luminescent coating.
+Water resistant up to 50m like the other pieces of the same reference, it is just 8.1-mm thick.
+For this model, Audemars Piguet has kept a green dial with a Petite Tapisserie pattern and date aperture at 3 o’clock, applied hour markers and Royal Oak hands in grey gold and luminescent coating.

 Royal Oak Jumbo 39 mm Extra-Thin 39 Platinum

-The piece also features the 7121 self-winding mechanical calibre in 29.6mm.
-Including 268 components, it has a 55-hour power reserve and vibrates at 4 Hertz.
-Like all the pieces of the 50th anniversary, the oscillating weight is specific and matches the colour of the piece’s metal.
-The instrument is offered on a platinum bracelet fastened by an unfolding clasp.
+The piece also houses the 29.6-mm 7121 self-winding mechanical calibre.
+It includes 268 components, offers a 55-hour power reserve and vibrates at 4 Hertz.
+Like all the 50th anniversary pieces, the oscillating weight was specially made and matches the colour of the metal of the piece.
+The instrument is available with a platinum bracelet fastened by an folding clasp.

 Royal Oak Selfwinding Flying Tourbillon Openworked

-It includes 271 components and is regulated by a flying tourbillon, with a balance wheel that vibrates at 3 Hertz, or 21,600 alternances per hour.
+It includes 271 components and is regulated by a flying tourbillon, with a balance wheel that vibrates at 3 Hertz, or 21,600 vibrations per hour.
 Once completely wound up, this powerhouse ensures a 65-hour power reserve.
-Like all the products dedicated to celebrating the 50th anniversary of the Royal Oak range, the oscillating weight of the piece was engraved with the number 50 and matches the metal of the case for aesthetic cohesion.
+Like all pieces celebrating the 50th anniversary of the Royal Oak line, the oscillating weight of the piece was engraved with the number 50 and matches the metal of the case for aesthetic cohesion.
 As the piece is openworked, the dial features only hours and minutes on a slate-grey case back and grey gold hour markers.

 Royal Oak Selfwinding Flying Tourbillon 41 mm Grande Tapisserie

-In stainless steel, titanium and rose gold variants, these three new models whose design evolved for this jubilee year, replace the first three revealed in 2020.
-To mark the 50thanniversary of the collection in design terms, the cases and bracelets of these three new references were equipped with larger bevels, thus enhancing the play of light between the satin-finished and polished surfaces adorning the different components.
+These three new models in stainless steel, titanium and rose gold replace the first three revealed in 2020 with a specially evolved design for the jubilee.
+To mark the 50th anniversary of the collection through design, the cases and bracelets of these three new references were equipped with larger bevels, thus enhancing the play of light between the satin-finished and polished surfaces adorning the different components.

 Royal Oak Selfwinding Flying Tourbillon 41 mm Grande Tapisserie.

-In a constant effort to improve ergonomics, and highlighting the thinness of the watch, the first links of the built-in bracelet feature a decreasing thickness that makes it both light and comfortable to wear.
+In a constant effort to improve ergonomics and highlight the thinness of the watch, the first links of the built-in bracelet feature a decreasing thickness, making it both light and comfortable to wear.
 The sapphire case back has been slightly covered in the case middle for a better fit.
-These three new tourbillons also feature the Audemars Piguet signature logo plated in 24-carats gold.
-The plating is made of thin gold layers obtained by increasing the output voltage of a galvanic cell and applied by hand on the dial with to tiny tools.
-The stainless steel and 18-carat rose gold versions are equipped with a blue Grande Tapisserie dial in a smoked black gradient.
+These three new tourbillons also feature the Audemars Piguet signature logo, plated in 24-carats gold.
+The plating is made of thin gold layers obtained by increasing the output voltage of a galvanic cell and applied by hand on the dial with tiny tools.
+The stainless steel and 18K rose gold versions are equipped with a blue Grande Tapisserie dial in a smoked black gradient.

 The magnificent case back of the Royal Oak Selfwinding Flying Tourbillon 41 mm Grande Tapisserie.

-This titanium model features an elegant blue dial that offers an alternative to the traditional Tapisserie pattern, become the hallmark of the Royal Oak.
-The three pieces are equipped with the 2950 calibre, the latest generation movement of the manufacture, combining a self-winding flying tourbillon with a 31.5 mm central rotor.
-It has 270 components and a 65-hour power reserve.
-Equipped with a flying tourbillon, its balance wheel vibrates at 3 Hertz, 21,600 alternances per hour.
-Combining technical specifications and aesthetic refinement, these pieces reflect the savoir-faire that the brand has cultivated for generations.
+This titanium model features an elegant blue dial, an alternative to the traditional Tapisserie pattern, hallmark of the Royal Oak.
+The three pieces are equipped with the 2950 calibre, the latest generation movement of the manufacture.
+It combines a self-winding flying tourbillon with a 31.5-mm central rotor.
+It features 270 components and a 65-hour power reserve.
+Equipped with a flying tourbillon, its balance wheel vibrates at 3 Hertz, 21,600 vibrations per hour.
+These pieces, which combine technical performance and aesthetic refinement, reflect the savoir-faire that the brand has accumulated for generations.

-Royal Oak SELFWINDING FLYING TOURBILLON EXTRA-THIN (RD#3) « 50th ANNIVERSARY » – Price on request to the manufacture
+Royal Oak SELFWINDING FLYING TOURBILLON EXTRA-THIN (RD#3) « 50th ANNIVERSARY » – Price upon request to the manufacture

-This 39 mm, 8.1mm thick anniversary piece in stainless steel is the first Jumbo piece with a tourbillon in history.
-At the heart of this innovation is the 2968 calibre, an ultra-thin, self-winding flying tourbillon that required five years in development.
+This 39-mm, 8.1-mm thick anniversary piece in stainless steel is the first Jumbo piece in history to feature a tourbillon.
+It is powered by the 2968 calibre, an ultra-thin, self-winding flying tourbillon which required five years of development.

-The Audemars Piguet engineers and watchmakers took on many challenges in order to integrate this complication, until then reserved to the 41mm, in the smaller volume of a Jumbo.
-To make the tourbillon and the movement components more visible, they have redesigned the structure of the mechanism.
-Bringing aesthetic details to a fever pitch, the Royal Oak Selfwinding Flying Tourbillon Extra-Thin features a new escapement while revealing as much as possible of the movement’s inner workings.
-The geometry and the positioning of the arms of the balance wheel have also been restyled so that the heartbeat of the watch is even more present.
+The Audemars Piguet engineers and watchmakers took on many challenges in order to add this complication, only featured on the smaller, 41-mm Jumbo models until then.
+To make the tourbillon and the movement components more visible, they redesigned the structure of the mechanism.
+The Royal Oak Selfwinding Flying Tourbillon Extra-Thin pushes aesthetic details to the max and features a new escapement while revealing the inner workings of the movement as much as possible.
+The geometry and positioning of the arms of the balance wheel have also been restyled so that the heartbeat of the watch is even more present.

 THE INCREDIBLE ROYAL OAK SELFWINDING FLYING TOURBILLON EXTRA-THIN (RD#3) “50th ANNIVERSARY”

-The technical design of the movement brings the flying tourbillon right up to the dial, for an even stronger visual experience.
+The technical design of the movement brings the flying tourbillon slightly above the dial, for an even stronger visual experience.
 The new RD#3 remains faithful to the aesthetic codes of the iconic Jumbo pieces.
-The case and the stainless steel bracelet feature the satined and polished hand finishes of the collection, while the Petite Tapisserie Cloud 50 Night Blue dial pays tribute to the original Royal Oak.
-The colour is obtained by PVD (Physical Vapor Deposition) treatment, ensuring a homogenous and durable colour to all the dials.
-Just like the piece from 1972, this new Jumbo reference features hour markers and bathtub-shaped hands with luminescent coating for better legibility in the dark.
-The Audemars Piguet signature, just like the minutes scale, is printed in white on the tapisserie.
+The case and the bracelet in stainless steel feature the satined and polished hand finishes of the collection, while the Petite Tapisserie Cloud 50 Night Blue dial pays tribute to the original Royal Oak.
+The colour is obtained by PVD (Physical Vapor Deposition) treatment, ensuring its homogeneity and durability for all the dials.
+Just like the 1972 piece, the new Jumbo reference features hour markers and bathtub-shaped hands with luminescent coating for optimum visibilty in the dark.
+The Audemars Piguet signature and the minutes scale were printed in white on the tapisserie pattern.

 The Audemars Piguet museum (18 Route de France, Le Brassus, Switzerland) displays the spirit and the power of the iconic Royal Oak.